-Don’t get me wrong: the temporary happiness we get from pleasure is important to have – life would be drab without pleasure.
-However, there are wealthy people who have whatever pleasures they want, but if they have a weak core happiness they will still find life unsatisfying.
+Don’t get me wrong: the temporary happiness we get from pleasure is important to have – life would be drab and pointless without pleasure.
+However, there are wealthy people who have whatever pleasures they want, but if they have a weak core happiness they still find life unsatisfying.
 And there are people who don’t have access to many pleasures, but with a strong core happiness find pleasure in even the little things of life.

 ‘When I think of happiness I think of a bed.
 The most essential part of a comfortable bed is a solid mattress.
 On top of that mattress you have crumpled sheets, you have to change those sheets and pillowslips every week, you have disorganization, you have cold, you have warmth.
 But the solid foundation is there and that’s your mattress, and all of the things on top of that mattress is what happens in life.
 The foundation is your happiness.’

 Linda Burney, MP of NSW Legislative Assembly.